 “For example,” Cassie said, “The word ‘caput’ is badly misused every day.
 Since we are short on time today, I propose that we come back on Thursday to talk about that word.
 Why doesn’t everybody use it in a sentence the way it should be used.
 Write it down and bring it next time.”
 Then she dismissed us.

 On Thursday, there were about thirty in the room.
 Word had got around.
 Cassie did not seem particularly alarmed that her class had expanded beyond maximum.
 She may have even been a bit pleased.
 Of course she had no idea we were all there to hear just what Marty would come up with.

 “Well,” Cassie began, “Let’s take a few examples of ‘caput,’ then we will talk about more proper forms of saying things.”
 Again Marty was front and center.
 To his right was Darla Millveen.
 Cassie asked her to read what she had come up with.
 “I’ll use my caput to compute,” Darla said, very pleased with herself.
-Cassie thanked her and turned to Marty.
+Cassie thanked her for her nod toward “origins,” and turned to Marty.
 Marty took a slip of paper from his pocket and handed it to her.

 She unfolded it and began to read “The dominitive of ‘caput’ is ‘captain’ of which the ejaculative is ‘captivating’.”

 And then she stopped.
 Her pert nose and rosy cheeks pinked.
 She blinked her eyes, and said, “Hugm, Well” and put the slip of paper in her pocket.
 Meanwhile the rest of us were grinning and nodding at each other, giving each other the elbow nudge, muttering “ole Marty has outdid himself on this one.”